The Head Of The Boy Scouts Seems Very Confused About What To Do With Girls In The Boy Scouts

 In what he described as a "rambling" email earlier this month, the head of the Boy Scouts of America said he was "not sure" how to include older girls in the Boy Scouts program and apologized for suggesting the "toxic" words of "co-ed scouting" to members.

 BuzzFeed News has seen a Jan.
-9 email sent by Chief Scout Executive Michael Surbaugh to BSA executives, acknowledging the "challenge" to deliver a Boy Scouts program for older girls that would pacify both members who strongly opposed co-ed scouting and those who wanted it.
+9 email sent by Chief Scout Executive Michael Surbaugh to BSA executives, acknowledging the "challenge" to deliver a Boy Scouts program for older girls that would pacify both members who strongly opposed coed scouting and those who wanted it.
 He also worried that BSA leaders would be accused of being liars who were "deceptive" and "sleazy" for suggesting the idea of having both boys and girls in the same Boy Scouts troop.

-Surbaugh's email highlighted the apparent confusion and dissent within the organization following last year's historic decision to welcome girls into its Cub Scouts and Boy Scouts programs — a move that the Girl Scouts slammed as "dishonest," "reckless and shortsighted" and "a bad idea."
+Surbaugh's email highlighted the apparent confusion and dissent within the organization following last year's historic decision to welcome girls into its Cub Scouts and Boy Scouts programs — a move that the Girl Scouts slammed as "dishonest," "reckless and shortsighted," and "a bad idea."

-BSA has publicly pushed back against accusations that the change will lead to co-ed scouting and has insisted that it would "maintain the integrity of the single-gender model" despite the inclusion of girls.
+BSA has publicly pushed back against accusations that the change will lead to coed scouting and has insisted that it would "maintain the integrity of the single-gender model," despite the inclusion of girls.

 Some regional councils have already begun accepting young girls into the Cub Scouts program for children from ages six to ten.
 And the BSA is set to announce this year a separate program for older girls to join the Boy Scouts program in 2019.